Understanding the Stages of Menopause: A Comprehensive Guide

 Night Sweats

 Night sweats may wake you up and cause difficulty sleeping.
 These changes occur when a woman experiences the end of monthly periods, as the hormones shift and change.
-I suffered particularly frequent night sweats during the end of perimenopause.
+I suffered particularly frequent night sweats during the menopausal transitional phase.
 I’d often wake up with soaking wet sheets and pajamas, sometimes several times a week.
 Thankfully these symptoms began to subside once I entered menopause, and my hormones settled down.

 It’s important to note that an infection can also cause night sweats.
 So, be careful if this is the only symptom, as it may or may not be associated with menopause.